inkVerb/verb/dev/README.md

 	  - Knowledge about these goes well beyond the capability of documentation; to sumarize would be to elaborate
 	  - Essentially, these check, manage, and rebuild the entire `/var/named` directory, and other related settings, from the bottom up each time
 - Parking
+  - Parked domains always have priority over served domains
+    - To customize your DNS zone file, do not modify the stock file in `inkdns/zones/`, but place your modified copy in `inkdns/parked/`
+	  - This parked file will not be updated with changes, so any DNS changes, such as adding a subdomain, will need you to modify your `inkdns/parked/` file
   - `db.*` and `nv.*` files can be placed in the `verb/conf/inkdns/parked/` directory
     - These must be properly formatted Zone and PTA (rDNS) files
 	- These will be hosted by the local DNS Bind server after running `inkdnsrefreshbind`